nagi49000/luigi-pipeline-play/README.md

 ```
 luigid --port 8082
 ```
 and the scheduler will be available on http://localhost:8082.
-The pipeline can be instantiated on the command line (and dropping the --local-scheduler flag) with
+The pipeline can be instantiated on the command line (and dropping the --local-scheduler flag; by default the tasks will be sent to a scheduler listening on 8082/tcp) with
 ```bash
 # in ./python/luigi-examples/src
 python -m luigi --module luigi_examples.random_user_pipeline  AllSinks --workdir file-outputs